Core Features

 Review every privileged action performed on your teams, projects, and secrets.

 Every security-relevant action in Shelve is recorded in an append-only audit log.
-The feed is scoped to a team and visible to members with at least the required role.
+The feed is scoped to a team and visible from Team → Audit logs.

 What gets logged